sian504/jetsetters-journal/README.md

 # The Jetsetter Journal

-The Jetsetter Journal is a website for frequent travellers to search for inspiration for their upcoming holidys.
+The Jetsetter Journal is a website for frequent travellers to search for inspiration for their upcoming holidays.
 Users are also able to share and manage their own recommendations via their profile page.

 The app is made with Python using the Flask framework, data is stored in a MongoDB database and is hosted on Heroku.